Group Handover for Drone Base Stations: PRELIMINARIES

 The steps of the confirmation phase are performed as in the Algorithm 1.
 Each user computes $f(x_i)\times P$ and sends $f(x_i)\times P\ ||ID_i$ to the GM and other users ($ID_i$) is the identification number of the user and $\|$ symbol shows the concatenation of two values).
 If the GM verifies the authentication, the GM computes $f(x_i)\times P$ for each user and verifies whether the values are valid or not.
 If the GM is not included in the verification process, any user in the group computes

 for each user ($m$ denotes the number of the users in the group and $m$ must be equal to or larger than $t$).
 User verifies whether

 holds.
-If $(2)$ holds, authentication is completed.
+If $(2)$ holds, {the} authentication is completed.
 Otherwise, the process will be repeated from the initialization phase.

-Subscription concealed identifier (SUCI) and SUPI are the keys used in the initial authentication between UE and BS, according to the 3GPP Release 16\cite{3GPP501}.
-The SUPI is a globally unique 5G subscription identifier, which is allocated for each UE and saved in UDM.
-The SUCI is a one-time password generated and encrypted by UE.
-These globally unique identifiers can be exploited both in group authentication between BS and UEs and in our handover proposal.
+{ Subscription concealed identifier (SUCI) and SUPI are the keys used in the initial authentication between UE and BS, according to the 3GPP Release 16\cite{3GPP501}.
+These globally unique identifiers can be {used} both in group authentication between BS and UEs and in our handover proposal.
 As explained in the group authentication scheme, each UE must have a private key $f(x_i)$ to participate in the group authentication.
 In \cite{arXiv1}, these private keys are shared with UEs in the initialization phase.
-For our proposal, $x_i$ values, which are public, can be equal to the encrypted version of a globally unique SUPI or SUCI.
+For the proposal, $x_i$, which are public, can be equal to the encrypted version of a globally unique SUPI or SUCI.

-In our proposal, ECDLP is significantly used.
-Given an elliptic curve over a finite field $F_p$ and two points $P,Q$ over an elliptic curve, to find an integer $k$ such that $Q = kP$ is defined as a discrete logarithm problem.
-We shall use ECDLP in order to provide confidentiality of the private keys $f(x_i)$ by multiplying it with a point $P$ to obtain a new point $f(x_i)P$.
+In the} proposal, ECDLP is significantly used.
+Given an elliptic curve over a finite field $F_p$ and two points $P,Q$ over {the} elliptic curve, to find an integer $k$ such that $Q = kP$ is defined as a discrete logarithm problem. {The ECDLP is exploited} in order to provide confidentiality of the private keys $f(x_i)$ by multiplying it with a point $P$ to obtain a new point $f(x_i)P$.